python-semantic-release/python-semantic-release/docs/commands.rst

 attempt to create one.

 If using this option, the relevant authentication token *must* be supplied via the relevant environment variable.
-For more information, see :ref:`env-vcs-tokens`.
+For more information, see :ref:`index-creating-vcs-releases`.